Alive (Pearl Jam song): Lyrics

-The song is the first piece in a trilogy of songs in what Vedder later described as a "mini-opera" entitled Mamasan, which is composed of the songs "Alive", "Once", and "Footsteps".
+The song is the first piece of the three songs in what Vedder later described as a "mini-opera" entitled Mamasan, which is composed of the songs "Alive", "Once", and "Footsteps".
 "Alive" tells the story of a young man discovering that the man he thought was his father is actually his stepfather, while his mother's grief leads to an intimate relationship with the son, who strongly resembles the biological father.
 This leads to "Once" in which the man descends into madness and goes on a killing spree, and "Footsteps" in which the man is eventually looking back from a prison cell awaiting his execution.

 "Alive" is partly autobiographical and partly fictional.
 When Vedder was a teenager, his mother told him that his father was actually his stepfather, and that his biological father was dead.
 The first and last verses detail those actual events, but the second verse is storytelling on Vedder's part.
 The lyrics of the second verse read, "Oh, she walks slowly, across a young man's room/She said I'm ready...for you/I can't remember anything to this very day/'Cept the look, the look.../Oh, you know where, now I can't see, I just stare..."
 Vedder revealed that "she" was the mother, and "the look" referred to was not the look on her face, but "the look is between her legs.
 Where do you go with that?
 That's where you came from."

 Rather than being the inspirational song most interpret it as, Vedder had quite a different meaning in mind, stating with regard to the song's protagonist, "He's still dealing, he's still growing up.
 He's still dealing with love, he's still dealing with the death of his father.
 All he knows is 'I'm still alive' -- those three words, that's totally out of burden."
 Vedder stated at Pearl Jam's 2006 VH1 Storytellers appearance that over the years the meaning has changed for him.
 He said, "In the original story, a teenager is being made aware of a shocking truth that leaves him plenty confused...It was a curse—'I'm still alive.'"
 The audience's response to the song is what has brought about the change in meaning for Vedder.
 He added, "They lifted the curse.
 The audience changed the meaning for me."